virginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • There will be no prejudice against any of the involved parties as a result of the joint proceeding

-• There will efficient utilization of judicial staff and facilities
+• There will be efficient utilization of judicial staff and facilities

-Virginia courts allow representative suits for certains of cases such as injunctive relief against illegal taxes, getting a new trustee under a deed of trust, etc. When there are pending cases in different circuit courts, they get transferred to one court for adjudication by a panel of judges.
+Virginia courts allow representative suits for certain cases, such as injunctive relief against illegal taxes, getting a new trustee under a deed of trust, etc. When cases are pending in different circuit courts, they are transferred to one court for adjudication by a panel of judges.

 Is a Class Action Better Than a Single Party Suit?

 Yes.
-The effect of a Multi Claimant Litigation Procedure brings pressure on the defendant by way of multiple simultaneous complainants.
+The effect of a Multi-Claimant Litigation Procedure brings pressure on the defendant by way of multiple simultaneous complainants.
 This increases the chances for a successful recovery on the part of the complainants.
-Single party suits may not achieve individually what a joint procedure may achieve.
-It is also restrictive, because individual parties may not be at liberty to make personal decisions as to the pathway of the case.
-Joint lawsuits also take longer, although it also engages a meticulous process that will foster fairness in the outcome.
+Single-party suits may not achieve individually what a joint procedure may achieve.
+It is also restrictive because individual parties may not be at liberty to make personal decisions as to the pathway of the case.
+Joint lawsuits also take longer, although they also engage a meticulous process that will foster fairness in the outcome.

 • The name of the person involved in the record, unless said person is a juvenile